circleci/circleci-docs/jekyll/_cci2/workflows.md

 ![Fan-out and Fan-in Workflow]({{ site.baseurl }}/assets/img/docs/fan_in_out.png)

-The following `config.yml` snippet is an example of a workflow configured for sequential job execution:
+The following `config.yml` snippet is an example of a workflow configured for fan-in/fan-out job execution:

 ```
 workflows: